Remi-Coulom/joedb/README.md

 can result in sub-optimal performance, and adds to complexity.

 In many applications, the immense complexity of a SQL database is not at all necessary.
-Joedb is a minimalist low-level alternative that offers the possibility to:
+Joedb is a minimalist low-level alternative that can perform ACID transactions, on a local database or over a network connection.

- - incrementally add data to a file in a crash-safe way,
- - synchronize data access between multiple processes, on the same machine or over a network connection,
- - offer a direct low-level C++ API, with compile-time checking of field names and types.

 As shown in the diagram below, joedb compiles the database schema into C++ code.
-Applications using this code can then manipulate data like a C++ container.
+Applications using this code can then manipulate data like a C++ container, with compile-time checking of field names and types:

 ![Diagram](doc/source/images/joedb.svg)